 “Unfortunately, I don't think that senior admin at Humber has been living up to that because everything we've had up until now, since the weekend, is don't worry, everything's fine,” Vasic said.

-No emails to the student body were sent about the situation.
+No information was provided to the student body about the situation.